 Researchers achieve major breakthrough in flexible electronics

 It was reported that a team of scientists from NUS has successfully developed conducting polymer films that can provide unprecedented ohmic contacts to give superior performance in plastic electronics, including organic light-emitting diodes, solar cells and transistors.
-The research, led by Dr Png Rui-Qi and Associate Professor Peter Ho from the Department of Physics, as well as Associate Professor Chua Lay-Lay from the Department of Chemistry, at the NUS Faculty of Science, was recently published in the journal Nature.
+The research, led by Dr Png Rui-Qi and Associate Professor Peter Ho from the Department of Physics, as well as Associate Prof CHUA Lay-Lay from the Department of Chemistry, at the NUS Faculty of Science, was recently published in the journal Nature.

 Source : Science Daily (Friday, 13 January 2017)